PeterTheOne/petergrassbergerat/README.txt

 2. rename sample-config.inc.php to config.inc.php .
 3. add MySql-server connection constants in config.inc.php .
 4. upload to webserver or use xampp on local machine.
-5. create tables (sry creation file).
+5. create tables, sry there is no automatic creation file yet.

 Dependencies:
 - Smarty-3.1.3: